 Gender and age:

-This confirms what kind of a person the company is looking for the job.
+This confirms what kind of a person the company is looking for a job.

-Some type of interviewers have problems interviewing people of different ethnicity.
+Some type of interviewers has problems interviewing people of different ethnicity.
 This may be due to language problems or cultural differences.